 New studies have shown that masks actually do have some benefit for the wearer.
 The hypothesis is that part of the reason we are seeing flat or even declining hospitalization and death rates despite case numbers that rose throughout July is because wearing masks may decrease the viral load exchanged during an exposure.
 The lower viral load appears to mean lower severity of the disease.
 So, keep your mask handy… not just for “the other guy” but for yourself, too.

 - Rapid test for the virus is the antigen test: cheap, fast, but if COVID-19 is suspected it cannot be ruled out by this test

 - Rapid PCR: In very short supply and while this test may be rapid for each test, the machine does one test at a time, so not very rapid if there is a backlog

 - Mail-in saliva-based tests: the jury is still out but looking like they may be more accurate than we thought initially.
-These are a PCR test and are a good hope for allowing mass testing, but turnaround will be at least 36 hours.
+These are PCR tests and are a good hope for allowing mass testing, but turnaround will be at least 36 hours.

 - Standard PCR which is a complex lab-based test – this is the current reference standard to tell you if you are or are not infected.
 The test is fast, but the backlog is overwhelming the available processing capacity.

-- Antibody tests: Will not be helpful until 3 to 4 weeks after infection as it takes that long to become sustained positive, so they have no role in diagnosing an active infection despite what some clinics will tell you.
+- Antibody tests: They will not be helpful until 3 to 4 weeks after infection as it takes that long to become sustained positive, so they have no role in diagnosing an active infection despite what some clinics will tell you.